Biography

 2015 Art 15 London’s Global Art Fair, Olympia, UK.

-2015 Beirut Exhibition Center, group exhibition, Solidere, Beirut, Lebanon.
+2015 Beirut Exhibition Center, Solidere, Beirut, Lebanon.

 2014 Beirut Art Fair (ME.NA.SA.ART) – Art on 56th Gallery, Beirut, Lebanon.